 Steven Mannell, College of Sustainability, Dalhousie University

-Co-hosted with Canadian Architect, Halifax Public Library, Dalhousie University School of Architecture, Nova Scotia Association of Architects, and CAGBC Atlantic
+Co-hosted with Canadian Architect, Halifax Public Library, Dalhousie University School of Architecture, Nova Scotia Association of Architects, and CAGBC Atlantic.
+Copies of Canadian Modern Architecture, 1967 to the present will be available for purchase at the event.

 (Thursday) 7:00 pm - 9:00 pm